Model of Cyber Victimization: Study on College Student in Indonesia

 2 Generalizability.
 The findings of this study may have limitations in their generalizability beyond the student population and may need to fully reflect the experience of cyber victimization among the general public.

 3 Limited Sample.
-This research exclusively involves students actively using the internet and those who have experienced cyber victimization.
+This research exclusively involves students actively using the internet and individuals who have experienced cyber victimization.
 It may constrain the generalizability of the findings to a population less familiar with internet usage.

 4 Use of PLS 3.0.
 Although Partial Least Squares (PLS) 3.0 was utilized for data analysis, it is essential to acknowledge that the chosen method has certain limitations, and findings may vary if alternative analytical methods were employed.